Towards a valid bibliometric measure of epistemic breadth of researchers: Results

+Next, we provide a high-level assessment of the semantic paper similarity profiles of discipline-switching and control researchers.
+We have calculated the average cosine similarity of the \texttt{SPECTER} embeddings of the papers of each author.
+That means, for each paper of one author, we calculate the similarities to all other papers, and average these values.
+What we would expect is, first, that the overall distributions of average similarities of CDF funded (discipline-switching) researchers and control researcher are different, specifically that the controls have higher average similarities.
+This is because they should, as a group, have lower average epistemic breadth, so their papers should be more similar to each other, relative to CDF fellowship recipients.
+Second, also within each pair of authors, the controls should have higher average \texttt{SPECTER} embedding similarity compared to their specific matched CDF fellow.

 Fig. \ref{fig:group-avg-comp} shows the author average cosine similarities of papers of matched treatment-control pairs.
-The similarities between papers are larger on average for the control group (mean: 0.67, sd: 0.06) as a whole compared to the treatment group (mean: 0.63, sd: 0.06).
-For the majority of pairs (72 \%), the value for the control group is also greater than that of the treatment group.
-This provides a fundamental confirmation that the text embeddings similarity approach in the knowledge space framework works as expected and that the most simple baseline candidate measure is able to measure epistemic breadth to some degree.
+The distribution of average similarities for treatment authors (discipline-switchers) is on the left of the plot, that of the control research is on the right.
+A line has been drawn between the points for the averages of each matched pair.
+The similarities between papers are larger on average for the control group (mean: 0.67, SD: 0.06) as a whole compared to the treatment group (mean: 0.63, SD: 0.06).
+For the majority of pairs (72 \%), the value for the control group is also greater than that of the treatment group, visualized by a connection line that is angled upward from left to right.
+This provides a further confirmation that the text embeddings similarity approach in the knowledge space framework works as expected and, incidentally, that the most simple baseline candidate measure is able to measure epistemic breadth to some degree.
+However, some matched control authors exhibit lower average similarities than CDF fellows and in a fraction of pairs it is the control that has the lower similarity.